as-ideas/recruitment-tests-public/frontend/frontend.md

 Hints:

-   * Use the IDE, Tools, JS librarys or CSS framework you are most comfortable with.
-You can also use Typescript, or any other frontend language currently hyped.
+   * Use the IDE, Tools, JS libraries or CSS frameworks you are most comfortable with.
+You can also use Typescript, or any other currently hyped frontend language.
-   * Prefer simple solutions you can explain than complex solutions you don't even grok.
+   * Prefer simple solutions you can explain over complex solutions you don't even grok.

 ## Task 1 - Showing a static HTML page